MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

     - Is triggered when the guide event is created (when a user selects a response step).

-    - Sets a condition for the guide event Payload field that contains the Step ID.
+    - Sets a condition for the guide event **Step Id** field that contains the Step Id.

     - Writes the date to the Excel spreadsheet.